doctorfree/RoonCommandLine/markdown/play_playlist.1.md

 play_playlist - Play Roon Library Playlist

 # SYNOPSIS
-**play_playlist** [ PLAYLIST ]
+**play_playlist** [ PLAYLIST ] [ EXPLAYLIST ]

 # DESCRIPTION
 Plays the Roon Library playlist named *PLAYLIST*.
-If no library playlist name matches *PLAYLIST* exactly, search for Roon Library playlist whose name contains the case-sensitive string *PLAYLIST*.
-If there is a unique match on the search substring then *play_playlist* will play that playlist.
-If more than one Roon Library playlist name matches the search substring then *play_playlist* will return a list of matching playlist names.
-To play an playlist using the substring search facility, enough of a substring must be supplied to uniquely match a Roon Library playlist name.
+Search for Roon Library playlists whose name contains the case-sensitive string *PLAYLIST*.
+If there is a match on the search substring then *play_playlist* will play the first playlist returned.
+If more than one Roon Library playlist name matches the search substring then *play_playlist* will also return a list of matching playlist names.

 # COMMAND LINE OPTIONS
 **PLAYLIST**
 :  Provide an playlist name, in quotes if it contains spaces, or a case-sensitive substring.
-A Roon library playlist name matching the provided playlist name or containing the substring will be played if a unique match is found.
+A Roon library playlist name matching the provided playlist name or containing the substring will be played if a match is found.

+**EXPLAYLIST**
+: Provide a playlist exclusion string, in quotes if it contains spaces.
+No Roon library playlist names including the provided playlist exclusion string will be played

 # EXAMPLES
 **play_playlist Mood**
+: Will play the Roon library playlist whose name contains the string "Mood".
+If more than one playlist name matches, the first returned will be played.

+**play_playlist Best Gold**
-: Will play Roon library playlist name "Mood" if it exists.
-If not then it will play the Roon library playlist whose name contains the string "Mood" if only one match is found.
+: Will play the Roon library playlist whose name contains the string "Best" but not "Gold".
+If more than one playlist name matches, the first returned will be played.

 # AUTHORS
 Written by Ronald Record github@ronrecord.com